 Hollywood Pop Brass is a sample library for the EastWest Play Engine platform weighing in at around 23GB fully installed.
 It contains a huge selection of unique articulations from a top four-piece horn section featuring two trumpets, a trombone and sax (alternating between baritone, tenor and alto, depending on the phrase).

 The recordings were made at the wonderful EastWest Studio 1 in Los Angeles, ‘the best brass recording room in the world’, according to Michael Jackson’s engineer, Bruce Swedien.
 The venue is synonymous with big band hits of yesteryear, and with top engineer Moogie Canazio on hand, there is a lot of technology and experience behind this title.

-The main interface contains three instrument mics (sax, trumpets and trombone), a room ambience and surround mic signals.
-EastWests’ amazing convolution reverb is included, plus a full mixing suite with SSL channel strip and various tailored rack devices.
+The main interface contains three instrument mics (sax, trumpets and trombone), a room ambience and surrounds mic signals.
+EastWests’ amazing convolution reverb is included, plus a full mixing suite with an SSL channel strip and various tailored rack devices.

 Anyone familiar with the EastWest Play engine platform will be immediately at home here.
-Everything works as you would expect, with no manual diving required for me other than to check articulation descriptions.
+Everything works as you would expect, with no manual diving required for me during the review other than to check articulation descriptions.